vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, around 7 PM, I went to the Laundry Room on San Pablo Avenue to wash my laundry.
 I started the load at around 7:13 PM.
 The load took 25 minutes.
 After it was done I headed back home.

+## Wednesday June 2

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's and bought groceries, finishing checkout at 5:02 PM.
+I then went to Udupi Palace and got a spinach masala dosa.